MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 server.
 If you want to send reports to the process server, you must select Process as the task series.
 You should not leave the printer ID field empty or use the Manual Selection printer class when using the process server.
-For information about setting up the Distributed Process Server, see *Chapter 10, “Remote processing setup.”*
+For information about setting up the Distributed Process Server, see [Chapter 10, “Remote processing setup](#chapter-10-remote-processing-setup).

 1. Select a task description.